Entropy for $k$-trees defined by $k$ transition matrices: Introduction

 \section{Introduction}

-Let $\Sigma_d$ be the full shift on the one-dimensional space of sequences $x=(x_n)_{n\geq0}$ over the alphabet $\mathcal{A}=\{0,\ldots,d-1\}$.
-From a certain point of view, shifts on trees are a natural generalization of $\Sigma_d$: given $x\in\Sigma_d$, there is only one possible ``forward'' position at any $x_n$.
-Now, fix an integer $k>1$ and allow each position to be followed along one of $k$ directions.
-This is basically what a $k$-tree over $\mathcal{A}$ represents.
+A tree-shift displays properties of both one-dimensional and higher dimensional shift spaces, behaving as an intermediate class of symbolic dynamics.
+In addition, from a certain point of view, shifts on trees are a natural generalization of the full shift $\Sigma_d$ on the one-dimensional space of sequences $x=(x_n)_{n\geq0}$ over the alphabet $\mathcal{A} = \{ 0, \dots, d-1 \}$: given $x \in \Sigma_d$, there is only one possible ``forward'' position at any $x_n$, namely, $x_{n+1}$.
+Now, fix an integer $k > 1$ and allow each position to be followed along one of $k$ directions.
+This is basically what a $k$-tree represents.
 This structure is, for example, a branch of research in the context of machine learning and $k$-ary decision languages.
 See \cite{ArtigoProgramacao} and references therein.

-Since the works of Aubrun and Béal \cite{AubrunBeal,AubrunBealSofic}, shifts on trees has received substantial attention.
-Ban and Chang \cite{BanChangEntropy} and Petersen and Salama \cite{PetersenSalama1} defined entropies for tree-shifts, that we denote by $ h_{BC} $ and $ h_{PS} $, respectively, in terms of a complexity function, as a natural generalization of the entropy of $ \Sigma_d $.
-Also, in \cite{BanChangChaos}, the authors generalized for tree-shifts the concepts of irreducibility, mixing and chaos in the sense of Devaney and provide many results relating those properties.
+Since the works of Aubrun and Béal \cite{AubrunBeal,AubrunBealSofic}, shifts on trees has received substantial attention: Ban and Chang \cite{BanChangEntropy}, and Petersen and Salama \cite{PetersenSalama1}, defined entropies for tree-shifts, as we now denote as $ h_{BC} $ and $ h_{PS} $, respectively, in terms of a complexity function, in a natural generalization of the entropy of $ \Sigma_d $.
+Furthermore, in \cite{BanChangChaos}, the authors generalized for tree-shifts the concepts of irreducibility, mixing and chaos in the sense of Devaney and provided many results relating these properties.

-When it comes to entropy, works as \cite{PetersenSalama1,PetersenSalama2,BanChang2020,BanChangEtAll2021,BanChangEtAll2022} restrict their study to $k$-trees whose paths are generated by a shift space $\Sigma_d$, called \textit{hom tree-shifts}.
-In the case that $\Sigma_d$ is a Markov shift given by a matrix $M$, the allowed transitions for trees of the corresponding tree-shift are also given by $M$, at any direction.
-As a consequence, these tree-shifts allow symmetric elements, or, in other words, trees $t$ that have $k$ copies of a tree $t^\prime$ attached to its root.
+When it comes to entropy, works like \cite{BanChang2020,BanChangEtAll2021,BanChangEtAll2022,PetersenSalama1,PetersenSalama2} considered $k$-trees whose paths are generated by a shift space $\Sigma_d$, called \textit{hom tree-shifts}.
+In the case that $\Sigma_d = \Sigma_M$ is a Markov shift given by a $0,1$ transition matrix $M$, the allowed transitions for trees of the corresponding tree-shift $\mathcal{T}_M$ are also given by $M$, in all directions.
+As a consequence, in the tree-shifts aforementioned there are ``symmetrical elements'', or, in other words, there exist trees $t$ that have $k$ copies of a tree $t^\prime$ attached to its root.